ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/3_GameMakerInterface.md

 > TODO: show screen shot w/ examples of sprite editor tab, and room editor tab

-## Adjusting the panel layout: Minimize, Move, Add, Remove
+## Adjusting the window layout

-You have a lot of flexibility to adjust the layout of the panels.
-For example you can minimize / maximize them, as well as move them to other positions as well as add or remove panels to your liking
+You have a lot of flexibility to adjust the layout of the windows.
+For example you can minimize/maximize windows, as well as drag them to be either floating or docked

 ![](../../assets/images/min_max_drag.gif)

-You can also remove panels, but don't worry, if you remove one by accident you can always add it back via the windows menu
+You can also remove windows, but don't worry, if you remove one by accident you can always add it back via the windows menu

 ![](../../assets/images/close_reopen_window.gif)

-TODO: dig through windows menu to see if there's more I want to highlight